 The ability to evolve and adapt to new configurations or changing business should be top-of-mind for any order fulfillment upgrades you consider.

-3) Don’t allow poorly-defined software integrations to cancel productivity gains
+3) Don’t allow poorly-defined software integrations to cripple productivity gains

 4) Use light-directed picking to overcome challenges of a multilingual workforce and reduce learning curves for new or temporary workers

 One of the best reasons to use pick-to-light is that the system is inherently simple, easy to learn and multilingual.
 Training people to use it is easier than it is to train a fast-food employee.
 This makes the learning curve slight and return-on-investment quick.

 “Today’s fast-food technologies simplify each presentation process, making it easier for employees to learn it and excel at performing it,” Broadfoot added.
 Good automation should always reduce the training curve, allow employees to perform quickly, and in a variety of roles in an operation.
 Pick to light lets your order picking workforce adapt quickly to new or shifting roles.

 Pick to light is also great for today’s multilingual labor force.
 You don’t have to worry about language skills, which is a concern with voice-directed or paper systems.

 Also, when you have training or workforce turnaround problems, or use lots of temporary workers for spikes or to enhance your workforce, light picking is ideal due to its simplicity and ease of use for workers in a variety of picking situations.

 5) Articulate your objectives: what do you really want from a directed picking system?